Islam and music: Music and Islamic law

 The question of whether music is permitted or forbidden in Islam is a matter of continuous debate among scholars.
 The Qur'an does not specifically refer to music itself.
 Some scholars, however, have interpreted the phrase "idle talk", which is discouraged, as including music.

-Music appears in several hadith in an unfavorable way, with one example being: "Singing sprouts hypocrisy in the heart as rain sprouts plants."
-But there is disagreement over the reliability of these narrations.
+Music appears in several hadith in an unfavorable way, with one example being "Singing sprouts hypocrisy in the heart as rain sprouts plants."
+There is disagreement over the reliability of these narrations.
 Another hadith reads: "There will be among my Ummah people who will regard as permissible adultery, silk, alcohol and musical instruments."
 But again, the reliability of this hadith has also been questioned, most notably by Ibn Hazm al-Dhahiri.

 Among the groups that believe the Quran and Islamic tradition "strictly" prohibit music are the Salafi, Wahhabi, and Deobandi denominations.